 Fixed cables can be good too.
 With these, you don’t need to worry about having faulty or loose connectors.
-I can’t think of other advantages right now except they fixed cables often mean the price of the earphone is often lower so you can save a bit of money on your purchase.
+I can’t think of other advantages right now except the fixed cables often mean the earphone price is often lower so you can save a bit of money on your purchase.

 Wireless earphones can free you from the constraints of having those sometimes pesky wires hanging about.
 They’re particularly useful when exercising at the gym or running.

 Here are a few things to consider when looking at wireless earphones:

 How many hours of use do you need before a recharge?
 If you only use them for workouts at the gym or a morning run then 2-3 hours might be enough.

 If you want wireless for general use then I’d suggest you put more weight on the battery life requirements.
 As technology continues to improve, so too does battery life.